kitnil/awesome/README.md

 - [mainframer](https://github.com/buildfoundation/mainframer) - Tool for remote builds.
 Sync project to remote machine, execute command, sync back.
 - [json](https://github.com/serde-rs/json) - Strongly typed JSON library for Rust
 - [wasmtime](https://github.com/bytecodealliance/wasmtime) - Standalone JIT-style runtime for WebAssembly, using Cranelift
-- [vivid](https://github.com/sharkdp/vivid) - A generator for LS_COLORS with support for multiple color themes
+- [vivid](https://github.com/sharkdp/vivid) - A themeable LS_COLORS generator with a rich filetype datebase
 - [cicada](https://github.com/mitnk/cicada) - A bash-like Unix shell written in Rust
 - [lucid](https://github.com/sharkdp/lucid) - A simple mock-application for programs that work with child processes
 - [dose-response](https://github.com/tryjumping/dose-response) - Dose Response is a roguelike where you play an addict.
 Avoid the dangers threatening your mind and body while desperately looking for the next fix.